ToxicKoder/sign_detection-using-opencv/README.md

 Install the required libraries using pip install opencv-python mediapipe numpy scikit-learn

-Run the script with
+Run the script with all the files included as given test_classifier.py
-python hand_gesture_recognition.py

 The webcam will open and start detecting gestures in real time.